aurora-opensource/xviz/docs/api-reference/io/xviz-provider-factory.md

 # XVIZProviderFactory

-The XVIZProviderFactory provides the ability to create an XVIZProvider without knowing the specific implementation that handles the underlying data source.
+The XVIZProviderFactory provides the ability to create a Provider without knowing the specific implementation that handles the underlying data source.

 ## Example